Multiplicities of Jumping Numbers: Properties of the Rees coefficient

 \subsection{Criteria for Positivity}

 We first discuss the issue of when the Rees coefficient $\rho_{c}$ is positive.
-More precisely, we ask for which classes in $\QQ/\ZZ$ of candidate jumping numbers $c$ is the Rees coefficient $\rho_{c}$ positive?
-Equivalently, for which jumping numbers $c$, does the multiplicity $m(c+n)$ grow like $n^{d-1}$ as $n \to \infty$?
-In particular, we ask if this holds for the classes of all jumping numbers?
-The answer to this question in general is no. In this subsection, we prove several criteria for when the Rees coefficient is positive.
-The following Theorem \ref{mainthm41} is a summary of the results of this section:
+More precisely, for any closed subscheme $Z$ and an irreducible component $Z_1$, we ask for which classes in $\QQ/\ZZ$ of jumping numbers $c$ is the Rees coefficient $\rho_{c}$ positive?
+Equivalently, for which jumping numbers $c$ at $Z_1$, does the multiplicity $m(c+n)$ along $Z_1$ grow like $n^{h-1}$ as $n \to \infty$ (where $h = \codim_{X} Z_{1}$)?
+In this subsection, we prove several criteria for when the Rees coefficient is positive.
+The following Theorem~\ref{mainthm41} is a summary of the results of this section: